MA Design History and Material Culture

 The MA DHMC is taught by internationally recognised leaders in their fields.
 In doing so the programme draws on the wide-ranging academic expertise of faculty members in the fields of contemporary design theory, material culture studies, architectural studies, dress and textiles history, contemporary craft practice and craft history.
 All members of staff have published extensively and presented at numerous conferences.
-Current co-Directors of the course are Lisa Godson and Paul Caffrey
+Co-Directors of the course are Lisa Godson and Paul Caffrey

 Dr Lisa Godson

 Lisa Godson was previously NCAD Fellow at GradCAM and tutor and Fellow at the Royal College of Art.
 Her research interests include contemporary design and twentieth century Irish material culture.
 Recent publications include the co-edited volume Making 1916: the visual and material culture of the Easter Rising (Liverpool University Press, 2015); Design Learning in an Age of Austerity (co-editor, 2015); The Secret Lives of Objects (editor, 2016); Modern Religious Architecture in Germany, Ireland and Beyond: Influence, Process and Afterlife since 1945 (Bloomsbury, 2018); Understanding Uniform: Clothing and Discipline in the Modern World (Bloomsbury, 2019)

 Dr Paul Caffrey